deeplearning4j/deeplearning4j/about.md

 We hire from our open-source contributors.
 The best way to apply for a job building the future of deep learning with us is to join our community on [Gitter](https://gitter.im/deeplearning4j/deeplearning4j), fork us on [Github](https://github.com/deeplearning4j), find a problem to work on with us, and we'll can see if there's a fit!
 Working together is more informative than interviews, and with a little luck it's also more fun. :)

-## Cite Deeplearning4j
+## Cite Eclipse Deeplearning4j

 If you plan to publish an academic paper and wish to cite Deeplearning4j, please use this format:

-Deeplearning4j Development Team.
+Eclipse Deeplearning4j Development Team.
 Deeplearning4j: Open-source distributed deep learning for the JVM, Apache Software Foundation License 2.0. [http://deeplearning4j.org](http://deeplearning4j.org)

 ## Acknowledgements